ShiCloud/iot-mqtt-bridge/README.md

     "storeType": "mysql",
     "fields": [{
         "name": "id",
-        "type": "long",//this will become field type
+        "type": "long", //"this will become field type" "index": 1,
-        "index": 1,
-        "lenght": 8,//how many bytes will be cut into this field "offset": 2,
+        "lenght": 8, //"how many bytes will be cut into this field" "offset": 2,
-        "idType": "auto"//this field will use db auto gene value, insert into db },
+        "idType": "auto" //”this field will use db auto gene value, insert into db“ },
     {
         "name": "loginLength",
         "type": "int",
         "index": 2,
         "lenght": 2,
-        "isTransient": true//this will not saved into db },
+        "isTransient": true //"this will not saved into db" },
     {
         "name": "login",
         "type": "byte[]",
         "index": 3,
-        "dependsOn": 2//according loginLength value to cut bytes }
+        "dependsOn": 2 //"according loginLength value to cut bytes“ }

 ]